kiml42/SpaceCombatSimulation/README.md

     Avoid GetComponent and sendMessage in update methods.
     Limit throttle change speeds.
-    Velocity override option for exploder - to prevent the flyaway explosions in very high speed collisions. option for spaceships that don't break up
+    Velocity override option for exploder - to prevent the flyaway explosions in very high speed collisions.
+        Possibly go by the average momentum of the colliding bodies. option for spaceships that don't break up
         Turrets can be destroyed, but otherwise the whole thing has one lot of health - probably using pass damage up. allow components in the same cubic volume if they wouldn't intersect.